This page covers some of the common issues impacting game workers, and how you can handle them.

 The circumstances leading up to every dismissal are unique and always need to be assessed individually.

-Join GWU Australia and we can provide advice to help you represent yourself, or if you are a paying member of Professionals Australia or the MEAA their lawyers can assist in representing you through the unfair dismissal process.
+Join Game Workers Australia and we can provide advice to help you represent yourself, or if you are a paying member of Professionals Australia their lawyers can assist in representing you through the unfair dismissal process.

 Got an issue that’s not addressed here, or just want more information?
-Join us (it’s free!) and contact us.
+Join us (it’s free as a Community Member!) and contact us.
 We’ll do everything we can to help.